 Through the publication of Legal Notices 245 and 246 of 16 June 2020, Tax on Overtime Rules and amendments to the FSS Rules were enacted.
 Legal Notice 68 of 2022 updated these rules.

-Employees falling in the below criteria are eligible for the Overtime concession tax scheme:
+Employees falling within the below criteria are eligible for the Overtime concession tax scheme:

 - In payroll, add the number of hours of overtime, and the relevant amount will show in the calculation.

-- Up to a max of €10,000 worth of overtime will be considered as the Overtime Concession Amount and taxed at 15%
+- A maximum of €10,000 worth of overtime will be considered as the Overtime Concession Amount and this is taxed at 15%.

 - If data is added to the income from current employment section in the Employee Details, this data will also be used for the Overtime Concession Calculation.
 Please refer to the below section for more information.

-- The Overtime Concession Amount and the Overtime Concession Tax will show separately on the payslip calculation and also on the payslip sent to the employee
+- The Overtime Concession Amount and the Overtime Concession Tax will show separately on the payslip calculation and also on the payslip sent to the employee.
+See Below images:

-If you started using Talexio mid-year and will not be generating all payrolls (from January onwards), using Talexio, you may upload income earned by employees, in bulk.
-This information will be stored in Employees > Details > Income from this company prior to use of Talexio.
+If you started using Talexio mid-year and will not be generating all payrolls (from January onwards) using Talexio, you may upload income earned by employees in bulk.
+This information will be stored in the employee's details page:

 Any information added here will be used for future payrolls calculated on Talexio and will feature on FS documents.
 This includes: